Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 Experts at Fred Hutchinson Cancer Center suggested in a study published in The Lancet HIV on October 11, 2022, that future TB vaccine development clinical trials should ensure people living with HIV have access to safe and effective TB vaccines.

-On June 27, 2022, The Lancet Infectious Disease published the results from a phase 2 study on HIV-infected children in South Africa.
+On June 27, 2022, The Lancet Infectious Diseases published the results from a phase 2 study on HIV-infected children in South Africa.
 The researchers' Interpretation: The VPM1002 vaccine candidate was less reactive than BCG and was not associated with serious safety concerns.
 Both vaccines were immunogenic, although responses were higher with the BCG vaccine.

 In October 2020, the journal Nature published a BCG vaccine review that stated 'the potential TB vaccine candidates that can be exploited for use as a dual vaccine against TB/HIV copandemic (ii) progress made in the realm of TB/HIV dual vaccine candidates in a small animal model, NHP model, and human clinical trials the failures and promising targets for a successful vaccine strategy while delineating the correlates of vaccine-induced protection.'